 One night over spring break this year, I was lying on the hood of a car in Tuba City, Arizona, in the Navajo Nation Native American reservation.
 Gazing up at the stars above, unobstructed by trees or buildings, I reflected on my week with new friends doing the same by my side.
-The stillness and peace was broken seconds later as one of our friends proclaimed, “the more you stare, the more you see.”
+The stillness and peace were broken seconds later as one of our friends proclaimed, “the more you stare, the more you see.”
 Though referring to the multitude of stars and the breathtaking open terrain around us, I found this to be an underlying theme throughout our entire week of service.

 Our group of 14 UConn students traveled to the Navajo Nation on an alternative break trip organized by the community outreach office.
-After pre-trip meetings, ice breakers and education about Native American culture and tradition, we thought were well-versed in the hardships the people face.
+After pre-trip meetings, icebreakers and education about Native American culture and tradition, we thought were well-versed in the hardships the people face.
 We learned of ways they are neglected by the government and are treated as less than equal citizens.
 We analyzed their infrastructure and noticed how the lack of one component weakened the system as a whole.
 We learned about their struggle to assimilate into American society while holding onto their unique traditions and language.
 The education was useful in preparing us with a background on the culture, but it couldn’t measure up to what we learned while there— both about Navajo culture and ourselves.

 Husky dog, you are a Husky, and I watch the basketball team all the time,” he exclaimed when I told him I go to UConn.
 “Maybe someday, I’ll even be a Husky.”
 The students, despite the obstacles they face, are passionate about learning and have dreams of going to college.
-The better I got to know them, the more I saw that what they most needed was reinforcement that they can succeed and one day attend college too if they work for it.
+The better I got to know them, the more I saw that what they most needed was reinforcement that they could succeed and one day attend college too if they work for it.

 In addition to the cultural learning and serving we took part in, the quote parallels the way in which we learned about each other.
 We left Storrs a random bunch, only knowing the surface layer of each person— different majors, religious values, ages, political views, personalities.
 The more time we spent reflecting on our days of tutoring and telling stories about our families and our lives, the more we saw what we had in common and the closer we became.
-We returned a close-knit group of friends, connected by an indescribable experience.
+We returned a close-knit group of friends, connected by an incredible experience.

-Sometimes it takes more than a quick look to truly understand a situation, a culture or a person.
+Sometimes it takes more than a quick look to understand a situation, a culture or a person truly.
 Sometimes, as our friend noted, the more you stare, the more you see.
 It took careful evaluation and patience to realize the issues at the boarding school and determine the most effective ways we could offer our help the students and teachers.
 It took open-mindedness to learn about the culture and what the Navajo people have undergone because of being neglected by the U.S. government.
 It took time to get to know each UConn peer and form deeper relationships.

-Monica Mula, a Journalism and Economics major from the University of Connecticut spent her spring break with Amizade in Tuba City, Arizona along with 14 other UConn students as part of an alternative spring break service program to the Navajo Nation.
+Monica Mula, a Journalism and Economics major from the University of Connecticut, spent her spring break with Amizade in Tuba City, Arizona along with 14 other UConn students as part of an alternative spring break service program to the Navajo Nation.

 To learn more about the opportunity to serve and learn in the Navajo Nation, click here!